-Your proposal for the professional consulting services seek herein should be received by June 30, 2023.
+Company Officer in Charge, b) no more than two pages of your firm's previous experience received by June 30, 2023.
 Submissions may be made either physically or electronically to the addresses indicated herein below.
-The Department is not obliged to consider or award a contract or to pay any costs incurred in the preparation of your proposal.
-At its sole discretion and at any time, the Department reserves the right to award contracts to more than one qualified firm, to accept or reject any or all proposals received, to negotiate with any qualified firm or to modify the Services or cancel this initiative in part or in its entirety.
+The Department is not obliged to consider or award a contract or to pay any costs incurred in the preparation of your submittal.
+At its sole discretion and at any time, the Department reserves the right to award contracts for the above-mentioned programs to more than one qualified firm, to negotiate with any qualified firm or to modify the Services or cancel this initiative in part or in its entirety.